Science City Must Move

 Gift Ideas from Science City

-Give memberships in Science City!
+Once we reopen, give memberships in Science City!
 Spread the fun experiencing the joy of discovering science and its applications.
 Great for children of all ages, even seniors!
 Members of Science City have free admission to 2 dozen Science Centres across Canada.
 Gift certificates, single admission tickets, and gifts from our science store are also available.

 Apple App now available for Science City